PRISM: Enhancing Protein Inverse Folding through Fine-Grained Retrieval on Structure-Sequence Multimodal Representations: PRISM: A Multimodal rag framework for inverse folding

 \subsection{Motifs and Potential Motifs}

-\begin{definitionboxed}[Protein Motif] A \emph{protein motif} is a recurring local structural--sequential pattern of residues that is evolutionarily conserved and often functionally significant.
-Formally, it can be described as a short stretch of amino acids together with its surrounding 3D conformation, capturing local folding rules and biochemical properties independent of the global protein context. \end{definitionboxed}
+\begin{definitionboxed}[Protein Motif] It is a recurring local structural--sequential pattern of residues that is evolutionarily conserved and often functionally significant.
+Formally, it can be described as a short stretch of amino acids together with its surrounding 3-D conformation, capturing local folding rules and biochemical properties independent of the global protein context. \end{definitionboxed}

-\begin{definitionboxed}[Potential Motif] We generalize motifs by treating each residue together with its local 3D neighborhood as a \emph{potential motif}.
+\begin{definitionboxed}[Potential Motif] We generalize motifs by treating each residue together with its local 3-D neighborhood as a \emph{potential motif}.
 A potential motif may or may not align with a canonical structural motif, but serves as a fine-grained \emph{motif-like unit} that encodes transferable structure--sequence information.
 These representations are the building blocks for retrieval and sequence emission in our RAG framework. \end{definitionboxed}